-While Cindy Eckert is no stranger to the limelight, considering her entrepreneurial work in pharmaceuticals, she has received a lot of attention for her advocacy in the past few years alone.
-After all, as explored in Paramount+’s ‘The Pink Pill: Sex, Drugs & Who Has Control,’ she has been advocating for and working towards advancements in women’s sexual health since the early 2010s.
+While Cindy Eckert is no stranger to the limelight, given her entrepreneurial work in pharmaceuticals, she has received significant attention for her advocacy in the past few years alone.
+Paramount+’s ‘The Pink Pill: Sex, Drugs & Who Has Control’ sheds light on the fact that she has been advocating for and working towards advancements in women’s sexual health since the early 2010s.
 Throughout the process, she has admittedly faced several ups and downs, but she vehemently continues on the path she has carved for herself with the sole aim of helping others.

 How Did Cindy Eckert Earn Her Money?

-It was not long after the FDA approval that Sprout was acquired by Valeant Pharmaceuticals, with them promising to keep the original team for Addyi on board and investing in its sales.
-However, as per the aforementioned show, what came to be was a drug pricing scandal, and her team was invited to step away, so she lost the title of CEO.
-In the time to follow, she established a “Pinkubator” and a venture investment/consulting firm called The Pink Ceiling in 2016, only to later sue Valeant for breach of contract.
-In November 2017, she re-acquired Sprout Pharmaceuticals as a part of a settlement to drop her case, which resulted in her gaining back all her hard work and the title of CEO.
+It was not long after FDA approval that Sprout was acquired by Valeant Pharmaceuticals, which promised to keep the original Addyi team on board and invest in its sales.
+However, as per the show, Valeant soon became embroiled in its own massive corporate and drug-pricing scandal.
+Amidst all the turbulence, the Sprout team was reportedly sidelined, and Cindy lost the title of CEO.
+In the time that followed, she established a “Pinkubator” and a venture investment/consulting firm called The Pink Ceiling in 2016, and later reportedly sued Valeant for breach of contract.
+In November 2017, Cindy reacquired Sprout Pharmaceuticals, reportedly citing it as a settlement to drop her case, which allowed her to regain all her hard work and the title of CEO.

 Cindy Eckert’s Net Worth

-Since Cindy has been a significant player in the corporate world, the pharmaceutical industry, and female entrepreneurship over the past couple of decades, it goes without saying that she has accumulated significant wealth.
-Unfortunately, it is almost impossible to calculate her precise income and profits over the years since she has understandably preferred to keep her financial details well out of the limelight, but we do have some estimates.
-Based on her qualifications, the industry standards, and her hard work when she first kick-started her career, she likely got to walk away with a salary of at least $50,000 per year in the mid to late 1990s.
+Since Cindy Eckert has been a significant player in the corporate world, the pharmaceutical industry, and female entrepreneurship over the past couple of decades, it goes without saying that she has accumulated significant wealth.
+Unfortunately, it is almost impossible to calculate her precise income and profits over the years, as she has understandably preferred to keep her financial details well out of the limelight.
+However, we do have some estimates.
+Based on her qualifications, industry standards, and her hard work when she first kick-started her career, she likely walked away with a salary of at least $50,000 per year in the mid to late 1990s.

-Then, with Cindy able in low-level pharmaceuticals, advertising, and QVC, she bagged around $50,00 to $60,000 in the early 2000s before launching her own business.
-With the success of Slate Pharmaceuticals in the field of male sexual health and Sprout Pharmaceuticals in the area of female sexual health, it appears as if she and her co-owner husband likely made millions by the time the late 2000s rolled around.
+Then, with Cindy able to work in low-level pharmaceuticals, advertising, and QVC, she bagged around $ 50,000 to $60,000 in the early 2000s before launching her own business.
+With the success of Slate Pharmaceuticals in male sexual health and Sprout Pharmaceuticals in female sexual health, it appears that she and her co-owner husband likely made millions by the late 2000s.
 Then, the couple sold Slate to Actient Pharmaceuticals for a whopping $500 million in 2011 and Srpout to Valeant Pharmaceuticals for an even more astounding $1 billion in 2015.

 By this point, having parted ways with Bob Whitehead, Cindy was reportedly running the show mostly on her own, so she suffered with all the controversies surrounding the “Pink Pill.”
-Nevertheless, she persevered and launched her Pink Ceiling investment firm/incubator with the goal of supporting female-led organizations in any capacity, which helped her get back on her feet.
+Nevertheless, she persevered and launched her Pink Ceiling investment firm and incubator to support female-led organizations in any capacity, which helped her get back on her feet.
 As of writing, Pink Ceiling has invested in over 11 start-ups, including Undercover Color, Lia Diagnostics, and Pursuit, and when Sprout Pharmaceuticals came back to Cindy, she acquired it under the umbrella of her investment firm.
 Thus, taking all these aspects into consideration, Cindy’s current standing as CEO, her social media presence, her advocacy work, her potential assets, investments, and returns, and her lifestyle in Raleigh, North Carolina, we believe she has a net worth of $2 billion.

 Read More: What is Julia Haart’s Net Worth?